Search results for

 Ryan Haines / Android Authority

 The Galaxy A14 5G’s triple camera setup is copied and pasted from the Galaxy S23 — at least aesthetically.
 Each lens lives in its own circular housing, ringed by a glossy ridge and accompanied by a single flash.
 However, the aesthetics are about all the two camera phones have in common.
 The Samsung Galaxy A14 5G packs a 50MP primary sensor, but it swaps the flagship’s ultrawide and telephoto shooters for 2MP macro and depth backups.
-As it turns out, the Galaxy A14 5G has one truly useful sensor and two friends that are along for the ride.
+As it turns out, the Galaxy A14 5G has one truly useful sensor and two friends who are along for the ride.

 Unsurprisingly, I put that 50MP sensor through the bulk of the testing, making the most of a lovely spring day on the East Coast.
 It bins to 12.5MP shots by default, and I was pleasantly surprised with the results, for the most part.
 I was ready to pan the setup at first, with most images looking pretty choppy in the viewfinder before I pressed the shutter button, but the Galaxy A14 5G’s post-processing does a good job.
 Some images deliver accurate color recreation, like the Easter eggs in the tree, while others opt for Samsung’s typical slightly oversaturated look, especially on reds and greens.
 The portrait mode image of the clock tower is a perfect example, with darker hues for the clock itself and the brick building.
 Samsung also darkened the blue of the sky, which was closer to that of the image on the left in real life.